phax/as2-lib/README.md

   * **[as2-peppol-servlet](https://github.com/phax/as2-peppol-servlet)** - integration into the Servlet specifications and for use with the [PEPPOL](http://www.peppol.eu) transport infrastructure including SBDH (Standard Business Document Header) handling.
   * **[as2-peppol-server](https://github.com/phax/as2-peppol-server)** - a stand alone Servlet based server to receive [PEPPOL](http://www.peppol.eu) AS2 messages.

-`as2-lib` is licensed under the FreeBSD License.
+The subproject `as2-lib` is licensed under the FreeBSD License.
 The subproject `as2-partnership-mongodb` is licensed under the Apache 2 license.
+The subproject `as2-servlet` is licensed under the Apache 2 license.

 #News and noteworthy